 Question 1: Budget reality.
 Can your school afford £60,000, 150,000 in year one, plus ongoing annual costs of £13,000, 36,000?
 If your school is already financially stretched or cash flow is tight, MYP is a luxury you cannot yet afford.
 GCSE strengthening is a lower-cost alternative that delivers measurable impact.

 Question 2: Staffing capacity.
-Can you release 25, 40 staff for mandatory training without destabilising teaching?
+Can you release 25 to 40 staff for mandatory training without destabilising teaching?
 Do you have confidence that trained staff will remain with the school, or are you worried about retention to international schools?
-If staff morale is already fragile, adding a pedagogical overhaul may backfire.
+If staff morale is already fragile, a rubric-heavy assessment shift may backfire.
 Build trust in your existing curriculum first.

 Question 3: Parent and carer community.
-Are families actively seeking alternative pathways, or is GCSE sufficient for your cohort's aspirations?
-If your community values GCSE's clarity and university currency above all else, marketing MYP will be hard.
-If you have a cohort seeking international outlook or independent learning experience, there is demand to service.
+Are families asking for other routes, or does GCSE meet your cohort's aims?
+If your community values GCSE's clarity and its status with universities above all else, promoting MYP will be hard.
+If your cohort wants a more international outlook or more independent learning, there may be demand to meet.

 Question 5: Contingency planning.
 If authorisation fails, or uptake is lower than expected, can you sustain a hybrid model, or will you pivot back to GCSE?
 Failure at the authorisation visit is costly (lost investment, staff morale); low uptake means you've invested heavily but serve only a fraction of your learner cohort.
 Map the downside risk.